 The soil or water behind a retaining wall is held back or "retained" by retaining stone walls.
-They provide soil to the soil, preventing the soil from moving downhill.
+They support the soil, preventing it from moving downhill.
 These walls are common in areas with unsuitable terrain, where the landscapes must be severely engineered for certain purposes, such as hillside farming, the construction of an overpass, etc. Additionally, retaining stone walls are used in areas where the landscapes need to be severely configured or engineered and confine soils between two different levels.
 Sand, earth filling, liquid pressure, soil, or another substance may be used as the component behind the retaining wall that presses against it.

 Homeowners often erect retaining walls on their property around trees, in the garden, or as a boundary wall to claim ownership of the space.
 Several materials are used to create these walls, from timber and bricks to natural stones.
 Here are the main types of materials:

-• Natural stones- Natural stone often looks natural and is suitable for smaller walls.
-Some of the finest beautiful stones can be found here.
+- Natural stones- Natural stone often looks natural and is suitable for smaller walls.
+Some of the finest beautiful stones can be found here are Travertine, Bluestone, Sandstone and Granite.
+They can make your garden look very sophisticated.
+Also, they are highly durable and can endure harsh weather conditions.

-• Wood- Railroad ties and wood timbers also offer a rustic appearance and work best when building smaller walls.
-However, do keep in mind that wood does not last as long as stones do and will eventually rot.
+- Wood- Railroad ties and wood timbers also offer a rustic appearance and work best when building smaller walls.
+However, do keep in mind that wood does not last as long as natural stones do and will eventually rot.

-• Concrete- It is ideal for retaining stone walls that need to endure extreme flooding.
+- Concrete- It is ideal for retaining stone walls that need to endure extreme flooding.
 Concrete walls are unsurpassed by any other material for their ability to serve as your home's foundation.
-They are not always the greatest option because they do necessitate a footing below the front.
+Retaining walls may not always be the best choice because they require a solid foundation, or "footing," placed under the front part of the wall.
 However, just because your wall is made of concrete doesn't imply it will look like a concrete slab.
 These walls can be veneered with a wide variety of artificial and organic materials.

 Sort the retaining wall stones into several piles according to their size and form.
 The largest and flattest stones should be used for the wall's foundation.
 Then the widest, smoothest, and most attractive stones should be saved for the capstones at the wall's top.
 To preserve overall uniformity, keep in mind that odd-sized and odd-shaped stones can be mixed in with more regular stones.
 You can also use a brick chisel and maul to remove peaks and other forms as necessary to make them fit when building.